megaraph/dna-sequence-processor/README.md

-# DNA Sequence Processor
+# DNAxplorer

 ## Overview

-The DNA Sequence Processor is a Python-based application with a graphical user interface (GUI) built using PyQt5.
+DNAxplorer is a Python-based, DNA Sequence Processor, application with a graphical user interface (GUI) built using PyQt5.
 The app processes DNA sequences from a CSV file and provides various functionalities, including reverse, complement, and reverse-complement generation, as well as statistical and visual analyses of nucleotide distributions.

 ![GUI screenshot](images/gui.png)